serenagrl/ansible-kubernetes/README.md

 > [!NOTE]
 > You can refer to the detail documentation [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-ubuntu).

-### 2. Configure Windows Remote Management (WinRM) on your Windows host.
+### 2. Configure Windows Remote Management (WinRM) on Windows Host

-Open an Ubuntu terminal in your WSL and run the following:
+Open an Ubuntu terminal in the WSL and run the following to install the pre-requisites:
 ```bash
 sudo apt install python3-pip
 pip install ansible pywinrm kubernetes jsonpatch
 ```

-Create a Windows user with Administrator (or proper) access rights for ansible in the Windows Hyper-V host.
-Open a Powershell command prompt with Administrator rights in your Windows host and run the following:
+Create a Windows user with Administrator (or proper) proviledges for ansible in the Windows Hyper-V host.
+Below is an example of a powershell script that you can use to create the user.
+Please change the username and password accordingly.
+Open a Powershell command prompt with Administrator rights in the Windows host to execute the script:
 ```powershell
 $username = "ansible"
 $password = ConvertTo-SecureString "p@ssw0rd" -AsPlainText -Force